danielaparker/jsoncons/src/doc/Classes/json.md

     array_iterator add(const_array_iterator pos, json&& val)
 Adds a new element at the specified position of a json array, shifting all elements currently at or above that position to the right.
 The content of `val` is copied (or moved) to the new element.
-Throws `std::runtime_error` if not an array.
+Returns an `array_iterator` that points to the new value Throws `std::runtime_error` if not an array.

     void swap(json& val)